 Dynamic mechanical measurements in a shear field include all cohesive and adhesive forces within the contained sample.
 Prerequisites for correct tests are the homogeneity of the sample in the rheometer gap during the entire measurement and the optimal stress transfer from the moving to the stationary plate.
 Due to the importance of adhesion we also test blood suspensions in contact with biological and otherwise coated surfaces in addition to classic rheometry on metallic plates, as this affects the transfer of the applied shear stress / shear strain through the sample.

-We characterize biological and technical materials by means of rheology, and we work for the Medical University of Vienna, Austria.
+We characterize biological and technical materials by means of rheology at Medical University of Vienna, Austria.

 See our projects, check out how we work, and look at our activities